Avoiding Electronic Poison

-Disposal of E-Waste is a problem with an international moral dimension, because our national past practice has been to ship this E-Waste to very poor countries where those citizens literally poisoned themselves trying to get the valuable toxic elements out using unsophisticated methods such as open air boiling inside housing compounds.
+Disposal of E-Waste is a problem with an international moral dimension.
+Our national practice has been to ship this E-Waste to very poor countries, whose citizens literally poisoned themselves trying to harvest the valuable toxic elements using unsophisticated methods such as open air boiling inside housing compounds.
 Instead of damaging our children, we contributed to damaging theirs.

 Beginning in June of 2010, North Carolina landfills are not allowed to accept E-Waste because they are so toxic.
 This leave the citizen somewhat trapped.
 They have old electronics, but it is very inconvenient to dispose of them .
 And if they just toss them on the curb or leave them in the woods someplace, they are creating a public health risk for the neighborhood, both now and in the future.